arjanfrans/realtime-multiplayer-in-html5/README.md

 * Non in-game interface uses React.
 * Login in to a given server with a name.
 * Fireing of bullets.
+* Player changes color when it is hit by a bullet.
 * Use webpack to build the client app.

 Changes compared to the original: